agarwal13/branching-test/README.md

 # branching-test
 Understanding the branching strategy
-Now, this is after the second feature branch is created
+Now, this is after second feature branch is created